 By Ayham Kamel

-Ayham Kamel is an analyst in Eurasia Group's Middle East practice group.
+Ayham Kamel is an analyst in Eurasia Group's Middle East and North Africa practice.